 beyond oem service

 Performance Concepts offers the highest quality general servicing and repair available anywhere.
-Working in a variety of competitive environments for more than three decades gives a differing perspective and a deeper understanding of what is really required to keep your race, street and off-road machines at their best.
+Working in a variety of racing environments for over three decades gives a differing perspective and a deeper understanding of what is really required to keep your race, street and off-road machines at their best.
 We see things most mainstream shops don't, racing at the highest levels illuminates what can and does happen with motorcycles, whether it's being raced or not.
-Our experience shows there is far more to properly servicing a motorcycle than what's listed in any manual.
+Our experience shows there a lot more to servicing a motorcycle than what's listed in any manual.
 We apply what we've learned in competition to benefit you and your machine, utilizing protocols, practices and techniques that go beyond OEM specs and requirements.
-You might ask what's so wrong with OEM based service?
-Well, nothing, if that's what you're after and there are plenty of other shops that serve that market and need, and they are needed.
+You might ask what's wrong with OEM based service?
+Well, nothing, if that's what you're after and there are plenty of other shops that serve that market and need.
 However, we offer something that is set apart and differs from simply meeting the minimum factory requirements.
 Performance Concepts exists to help you get the most from your ride, whether it's for competition, recreation or utility.

 directly, via email and on forums